What is Sugaring?

 Sugaring and Exfoliation/Ingrown Hairs

-One word of caution for those prone to ingrown hairs post hair removal.
+One word of caution for those prone to getting ingrown hairs post hair-removal.
 It is super important to exfoliate the area regularly to avoid ingrown hairs.
 I get them like crazy because my hair is so coarse (THANKS TESTOSTERONE, MUCH APPRECIATED).
 I literally cannot shave in certain areas because they are so bad and I have scars all over those specific areas JUST from ingrown hairs.
 Again, thanks testosterone.
 So, I only sugar those areas and have been sugaring them for about 2 years now.
 About 2 days post-treatment, I will start exfoliating and continue to do so about 3x per week with a scrub.
 I’ve also started moisturizing the areas with non-scented lotion or coconut oil because of the sensitivity.
 If you already have ingrown hairs, you will need to treat them with something in order to kill the bacteria.
 Tea tree oil is one effective and natural solution for this.
 One of the sugaring studios in my area also offers a solution called PFB Vanish.
 I was doing some research on it and came across a really interesting review of the serum specifically regarding PCOS and hirsutism.
 One cyster found that the darkening of her skin and ingrown hairs on her chin were all but gone when she started using this serum.
-You can find it online . (← Affiliate Link to one day buy that pony I always dreamed of hehe.
-Please be aware that I do include affiliate links in some posts, but ONLY for products that I truly believe are great products!)
+You can find it online or find a link on my Resources page.
 There is also a version without the “chromabright” (lightening complex) if you do not have any areas/spots that need to be lightened.

 Pricing for Sugaring Services